 Exploring Dance in Illustration

-My fascination with dance originates from my interest in the human body as an art form and I am especially intrigued in its behaviour whilst in motion.
-With movement comes the concept of the ‘fugitive’ — subsequently there is an artistic need to develop a way to capture this, or at least an impression of the feeling it evokes and conveys.
+Following up from the theme of my Master’s Theme, my fascination with dance originates from my interest in the human body as an art form and I am especially intrigued in its behaviour whilst in motion.
+With movement comes the concept of the ‘fugitive’ and subsequently an artistic need to develop a way to capture this, or at least an impression of the feeling it evokes and conveys.
 Dance, like music, is a fleeting form of art unless recorded.
 I find my challenge is to immortalise its essence within a new medium.
 In this way, through a more permanent representation, I can enable one to contemplate singular frames that usually gets lost in the flux of dance.
 Dance as a subject is particularly appealing to me because its performance generates the utmost uplifting experience, not only for the dancer but also for the one who observes them dancing.
 Furthermore, as a metaphor it represents the struggle to conquer the limitations of one’s body, striving to develop full control over it.
 Often a body of a dancer is akin to that of an athlete ; owing to the fact that dance requires enormous discipline, training, strength and motivation.
 Once rigorously mastered, their bodies allow the dancers to express themselves in the most unique and uninhibited forms.

-Drawing inspiration from Greek Mythology, Karolina explores the motif of Rota Fortunae (Wheel of Fortune).
+In 2015, I created last large drawing inspired by contemporary dance.
+That year I was invited to participate in a series of three pop-up exhibitions in Manchester, each on one of the Fridays the 13ths in 2015.
+These exhibitions were inspired by the notions of luck, chance, fate and coincidence.
+I took an opportunity to draw further inspiration from Greek Mythology to explore the motif of Rota Fortunae (Wheel of Fortune).
 It is a concept representative of the capricious nature of fate and luck and of how within our personal narratives we habitually represent time as a cycle between prosperity and disaster.
-For the purpose of this exhibition Karolful introduced a new technique which blends a graphite monotype with traditional pencil drawing.
+For the purpose of this exhibition I introduced a new technique which blends a graphite monotype with traditional pencil drawing.
 These drawings have been produced in collaboration with the dancers Louis Lever and Joe Thomas.